abenga/rust_notes/content/generics/lifetimes.md

 # Validating References with Lifetimes

-Every reference in Rust has a *lifetime*, which is the scope for which the reference is valid.
+Every variable binding in Rust has a *lifetime*, which is the scope for which it remains valid.
 Usually, they are implicit and inferred, starting when the variable is declared and ending when it goes out of scope.

+References are trickier, however, since they point to an address in memory without taking ownership of the data.
+This makes it more difficult to keep track of when they are valid, and may lead to issues like *dangling references* (that point to data that has already been freed - *use-after-free bugs*), etc.

 When inferring the lifetime of variables is not straightforward, Rust allows (more like requires) us to include information about lifetimes using *lifetime annotations*, added as generic lifetime parameters to ensure actual references used at runtime will be valid.

 ## Data Should Outlive Its References